jcpassieux/pyxel/README.md

         ```python
         n = np.array([[x0, y0], [x1, y1], ...])
         ```
     - There is an home made mesher for parallelipedic domains, given the approximate elements size in each direction (see examples).
-    - a (not robust) parser for GMSH and Abaqus meshes is also embeded in the library.
-        But prefer using existing open-source python parsers.
+We recommand to use external meshers like, for instance, `gmsh`
+    - To read/write the meshes, we rely on the library `meshio`.

-3. USING THE LIBRARY
+3. USING THE LIBRARY FOR A 2D ANALYSIS
     - Open the mesh:
       ```python
       m = px.ReadMesh('mesh.msh')